islamkamalx1/Fetch-Github-Repos/README.md

 # Fetch-Github-Repos

-write your github repository and your repos will be shown in the page with visit link and stars count
+write your github username and your repos will be shown in the page with visit link and stars count

 ## Demo: https://islamkamalx1.github.io/Fetch-Github-Repos/